jedisct1/libsodium-doc/password_hashing/default_phf.md

 `sodium_munlock()` overwrites the region with zeros before unlocking it, so it must not be done before calling this function (otherwise zeroes, instead of the password, would be hashed).

-Libsodium supports the Argon2id variant since version 1.0.13, and it became the default algorithm in version 1.0.15.
+Since version 1.0.15, libsodium's default algorithm is Argon2id.

 ## Algorithm details